RenderKit/ospray/doc/api.md

         uint64_t destinationIndex3 = 0);

-which will copy the whole^[The number of items to be copied is defined by the size of the source array] content of the `source` array into `destination` at the given location `destinationIndex`.
+which will copy the whole^[The number of items to be copied is defined by the size of the source array.] content of the `source` array into `destination` at the given location `destinationIndex`.
 The `OSPDataType`s of the data objects must match.
 The region to be copied must be valid inside the destination, i.e., in all dimensions,